seemskk/Design-for-social-change/README.md

 The intervention is a culmination of using all their skills and mediums they learned so far in earlier semesters.
 They were encourgaed to use graphics, data, animation/ video, partcipatory techniques to get the maximum results.

-The 4 week module is a process oriented course that takes through the concept - storyboard - execution - presenation stages.
+The 4 week module is a process oriented course that takes through the concept - storyboard - execution - presentation stages.